Spirituality

 There are many kinds of spiritual retreats, both in the UK and further afield.
 They are usually based around a specific type of spiritual practice, such as yoga, or they can simply be a way of escaping from the pressures of daily life and enjoying peace and quiet.

 A pilgrimage is a meaningful journey to a sacred place, often leading to a personal transformation.
-A pilgrimage will see a person searching for a new or expanded meaning through the experience, often about their self, others, nature, or a higher good.
-Some examples of famous pilgrimages around the world include Jerusalem, Mecca, Lourdes, Italy, Tibet and Peru.
+A pilgrimage may involve searching for new or expanded meaning through the experience, whether in relation to oneself, others, nature or a higher purpose.

 Practising something spiritual on a regular basis can be a good way of finding balance.